 - A card should be carried to say which medications they are using, to aid with resuscitation if needed.

-- If an accident is due to hypoglycaemia, a diabetic driver may be charged with driving under the influence of drugs.
+- If an accident is due to hypoglycaemia, a driver with diabetes may be charged with driving under the influence of drugs.

 - After a first seizure the person should have six months off driving from the date of the seizure for Group 1 (car or motorcycle) entitlement.
 If there are clinical factors or investigation results which suggest an unacceptably high risk of a further seizure, ie 20% or greater per annum, this may be extended.

-- A known epilepsy sufferer who has suffered an attack awake or asleep, must refrain from driving for one year from the date of the attack.
-If their initial seizure was whilst asleep more than three years previously and they have had no attacks whilst awake during that period, then they may be licensed even though sleeping attacks may still occur.
-If an attack whilst awake subsequently occurs, then the formal epilepsy regulations apply and require at least one year off driving from the date of the attack.
+- A person known to have epilepsy, who has experienced an attack awake or asleep, must refrain from driving for one year from the date of the attack.
+If their initial seizure was whilst asleep more than three years previously and they have had no attacks whilst awake during that period then they may be licensed even though sleeping attacks may still occur.
+If an attack whilst awake subsequently occurs then the formal epilepsy regulations apply and require at least one year off driving from the date of the attack.

 - In any event, they should not drive if they are likely to cause danger to the public or to themselves.

-- Patients with transient ischaemic attack (TIA) or cerebrovascular event should not drive for at least one month.
+- Patients who have had a TIA or cerebrovascular event should not drive for at least one month.